scm-manager/scm-manager/docs/en/user/cli/index.md

 This API key has all rights that the logged in user has on the server.
 If the CLI client is no longer to be used with the server, it is sufficient to remove the API key on the server side.

+**Attention**: If API keys have been disabled on the server, the CLI client will not be able to connect.

 ### Local configuration
 When the API key is created on the server, the same key is simultaneously stored in encrypted form on the executing system.